JESKTEK/DINERO/README.md

 3. **Wallet Page**
    A dedicated section that allows users to input and manage their wallet balance.
 This acts as a quick reference to available cash and supplements the primary budget tracking system.

+4. **Biometric Login Support**
+   Users can log in securely using biometric methods such as fingerprint authentication, enhancing both security and convenience.

 ---